————— DRAFT —————

 Digital Hygrometers can be quite accurate but this accuracy can come with considerable cost, especially as air temps increase.
 Our MAC 125 works well for measuring moisture in a sauna but costs about $3k.

 A digital hygrometer with an external port that you can use a tube with might be a good solution.
 Note that you’ll need a pump if the hygrometer does not have one.
-Also be careful of the head pressure limits of internal pumps as some are only good for 24” or less of tube and do not work well with longer tube.
+Also be careful of the head pressure limits of internal pumps as some are only good for 24” or less of tube and do not work well with the longer tube needed in a sauna.
+Also pay attention to max sample temperature.

 Professional Multi Sensor Devices (CO2, PM, etc.)

 Most multi sensor devices include temp and humidity as these are necessary for reporting accurate CO2 measurements.
 Note that the device itself will not tolerate higher sauna temps so must be placed lower in the sauna.
-This will provide an indication of the levels of these elements for that location in the sauna but accuracy is questionable as what CO2, PM and other elements are where we are breathing is likely quite different and higher than down lower in the sauna.
+This will provide an indication of the levels of these elements for that location in the sauna but you’ll have to guesstimate/calculate for higher up where we and our breathing are in the löyly cavity.

 Gaslab (CO2Meter.com) CM Series – The CM-501 and CM-505 are useful for sauna.
-The 501 provides accurate temp, humidity and CO2 levels while the 505 adds a number of measures including PM which is valuable for sauna.
-Note that these are only good to 50°c so must be placed fairly low in the sauna.
-While not ideal this will provide somewhat accurate humidity and CO2 levels.
+The 501 provides accurate temp, humidity and CO2 levels while the 505 adds a number of measures including PM which is valuable.
+Note that these are only good to 50°c so must be placed fairly low in the sauna when the sauna is at normal temps.
+However, you can also experiment with heating your sauna to 50°c and placing these up higher to get an idea of humidity, CO2 and PM up higher.
+These measurements will not be the same as at temp measurements but can still be useful.

 TSI 7585 & 7545 – These are higher quality devices that are a bit more accurate than the 501/505 but also come with higher price tags of about $2k.
 These also must be kept below 45°c so well below the foot bench of most saunas.
 These are also widely available for rent.
 Be careful about heat though as if the logs indicate that it’s been in too hot of an environment the warranty (own or rental) is void.
-FWIW, we use a lot of TSI gear and have found it to be quite exceptional.
+FWIW, we use a lot of TSI gear and have found it to be quite exceptional (and FWIW we’ve also learned that these appear to function well up to about 75°c (though that WILL void your warranty)).

 Consumer / Home IAQ Monitors:

 Many home IAQ monitors can be useful in a sauna to measure humidity, CO2, Particulate Matter and other stuff.
-The thing to keep in mind is that they are not designed for sauna temps so must remain where temps are lower which will affect accuracy somewhat depending on ventilation and air currents within the sauna.
+The thing to keep in mind is that they are not designed for sauna temps so must remain where temps are lower which will affect accuracy for what’s happening higher up where we are.

 Many consumer devices do not accurately compensate for temperature and barometric pressure with their CO2 measurements so that’s something to watch out for.
 There is some valuable review information at Southcoast AQMD.